WFGL: History

 The station went on the air February 15, 1950, as WFGM at 1580 kilohertz.
-WFGM's original studios were located on the 3rd floor of a downtown building at the corner of Main and Prichard Streets in Fitchburg.
+WFGM's original studios were located on the 3rd floor of a downtown building at the corner of Main and Prichard Streets in Fitchburg, Massachusetts.
 The original transmitter included one broadcast tower on Lunenburg Street near the current intersection of John Fitch Highway.
 The station had a power output of 1,000 watts.
 Several years later, new studios were constructed in a renovated townhouse at 170 Prichard Street, which was then renamed Broadcast House.
-A new 4-tower transmitter was constructed atop Alpine Hill and the station's frequency was changed to 960 kHz.
+A new four-tower transmitter was constructed atop Alpine Hill and the station's frequency was changed to 960 kHz.

-In 1960, the station was granted a license for FM station WFGM-FM (104.5), which later became WBNE, WFMP and eventually WXLO.
+In 1960, the station was granted a license for FM station WFGM-FM 104.5, which later became WBNE, WFMP and eventually WXLO.
 On November 1, 1962, the stations were sold to local businessman George Chatfield who in turn acquired a local newspaper, The Montachusett Review.
-The AM's callsign was changed to WFGL in 1967.
+The AM's call sign was changed to WFGL in 1967.
 WFMP-FM became popular for featuring country music in the 1970s featuring the legendary Gene LaVerne and Dave Brown.

 In 1979, WFGL and WFMP were sold to Montachusett Broadcasting.
 During this time period it featured the on-air talents of Dave Svens, Scott May, Paul Belfay, Greg Vine, Gail Dussault and Al Brodie, among others.
 Over the years the station had an adult contemporary format, but in 1982 switched to a standards format featuring big bands from the 1930s and 1940s as well as easy listening hits of the 1940s and 1950s, non-rock songs from the late 1950s and 1960s, and an occasional easy listening song from the 1970s.
 The station focused on big bands and standards from the mid 1940s to the late 1950s.
 During this period, WFGL carried the syndicated format Stardust, initially only in overnights.
 WFGL was granted a power increase to 2,500 watts in 1984.

 By 1986, the station was using the satellite format middays, evenings, overnights, and weekends after noon.
 The music also gradually was modified both on Stardust and locally as soft rock songs from the 1950s to the early 1980s were being mixed in.
 By 1990 the station was playing about half baby boomer pop and half standards both locally and on the satellite format.

 In 1991, the station shut down locally, the station was renamed to WXLO, and programming was converted to a simulcast of WXLO-FM.
-Soon afterward, the station went silent; during the silent period, the WFGL callsign was reinstated.
+Soon afterward, the station went silent; during the silent period, the WFGL call sign was reinstated.
 The station was then sold, and resumed broadcasting in October 1994 with the current Christian format.

 In 2001, the studios moved to their current location in a refurbished brick mill building.

 WFGL went silent on November 8, 2018, while the station's transmitter was being repaired; after repairs were completed, it resumed broadcasting January 26, 2019.